ad-oliviero/DotFiles/README.md

 cp -t ~/ .zshrc .xmonad .vim .vimrc cp -t ~/Pictures/ *.png *.jpg
 ```

+Or you can just run `install-ln.sh` to install with symlinks (not recommended, i made the script just for me).

 To configure PowerLevel10k, run ```p10k configure``` in terminal and follow the instructions.
 Finally you should change some lines in the config files, you need to swap my username (adri) with yours.